-PetSafe is one of the most know brands for pet supplies and I love them for durability and reliability.
-Talking about this fence specifically, one of the best things here is that it’s designed for cats.
+PetSafe is one of the most know brands for pet supplies, and I love them for durability and reliability.
+Talking about this fence specifically, one of the best things here is that it is designed for cats.
 You can choose between sound warnings only.
-Also electric shock and customize the strength of the signal.
-I always put my cat’s safety first, so this is a huge advantage for me.
+Also, electric shock and customize the strength of the signal.
+I always put my cat’s safety first, so this is a massive advantage.
 The fence covers up to ⅓ acre only, but it can be expanded with extra wire up to 25 acres.

-- Durable collar battery life – lasts up to 2-3 months.
-If it’s not being used daily around the clock (not recommended to leave the collar on cat’s neck for more than 12 hours).
+- Durable collar battery life – lasts up to 2-3 months if it’s not being used daily around the clock (not recommended to leave the collar on the cat’s neck for more than 12 hours).

 - A Low battery indicator installed in a collar receiver reminds you when battery replacement is required.

-- The fence comes with adjustable waterproof receiver collar fits cats with neck sizes from 6 to 11 1/2 inch.
+- The fence has an adjustable waterproof receiver collar that fits cats with neck sizes from 6 to 11 1/2 inches.

-- You can adjust the level of the signal intensity and choose the warning type (sound or electric).
+- You can adjust the signal intensity level and choose the warning type (sound or electric).

-- You can expand the boundaries with extra wires (have to buy separately).
+- You can expand the boundaries with extra wires (you have to buy separately).

-- The installation is easy but time-consuming (might take a day).
+- The installation is easy but time-consuming (it might take a day).

-- Effective for cats over 6 lb and the collar might be too bulky for little ones.
+- Effective for cats over 6 lb, the collar might be too bulky for little ones.

-- The collar isn’t heavy but prolongs on the neck seems uncomfortable for a cat to wear.
+- The collar isn’t heavy, but prolonged on the neck seems uncomfortable for a cat to wear.

-- On and off options on the collar are very difficult to read and recognize when you choose one of them.
+- On and off options on the collar are very difficult to read and recognize when choosing one.

 - A little bit pricey.

 One more great PetSafe wired fence option – designed for dogs but can be used for cats too.
 This wired fence covers up to ⅓ acre around your yard and is great for bigger pets that weigh 8 pounds and more.
+This fence offers a ⅓ acre wire boundary with the possibility to expand it to 5 acres using additional wires.
 The good thing about this product is that the manufacturer provides a one-year warranty if you feel it doesn’t work for you.
-This fence provides ⅓ acre wire boundary with the possibility to expand it to 5 acres using additional wires.

-- You can add an unlimited number of pets to the system (works for cats and dogs).
+- You can add an unlimited number of pets to the system (it works for cats and dogs).

 - It features a few types of warning signals and has different intensity levels.

-- The collar is lightweight, waterproof, and adjusts to fit neck sizes between 6-26 inches.
+- The collar is lightweight, waterproof, and adjusts to fit neck sizes between 6-and 26 inches.